Travel Diseases 2025

 Lassa Fever is an acute viral infection that originates and spreads through contact with a typical African rodent, such as the multimammate rat.
 As of 2023, the U.S. FDA has not approved a Lassa fever vaccine.

-Malaria: Malaria is a life-threatening disease caused by parasites transmitted to people through the bites of infected female Anopheles mosquitoes.
+Malaria: A life-threatening disease caused by parasites transmitted to people through the bites of infected female Anopheles mosquitoes.
 It is preventable with the Mosquirix and R21/Matrix-M malaria vaccines, which are available in Africa, not the U.S.

 Marburg: Marburg virus disease (MVD) is a severe human disease caused by the Marburg virus.
 Recent outbreaks in Africa have caused MVD.
 As of 2025, the FDA has not approved a vaccine for MVD.

-Measles: Measles is a highly contagious, severe disease caused by a virus.
-Safe vaccines (MMR-II and Priorix) are available throughout the U.S., but the Disease poses a risk to international travelers visiting countries such as India.
+Measles: Highly contagious, severe viral Disease; vaccines (MMR-II and Priorix) are available throughout the U.S., but the Disease poses a risk to international travelers visiting countries such as India.

 Meningococcal: Vaccines can help prevent meningococcal Disease, which is any illness caused by the bacterium Neisseria meningitidis.